-- Does social democracy provide a viable or desirable alternative to Marxist-Leninism? - Is the revolution-reform dichotomy helpful? - Must socialism be a working-class project? - Is it possible to be both socialist and democratic, or are the two contradictory?
+- Is social democracy more viable and desirable as a form of socialism than Communism? - Is reform better than revolution as a route to socialism? - Must socialism be a working-class project? - Is it possible to be both socialist and democratic, or are the two contradictory?

-WEEK 4 SOCIALISM AND ITS NEO-LIBERAL CRITICS: HAYEK AND NOZICK ON CONSTRUCTIVISM AND EQUALITY discussions of socialist values amongst recent neoliberal political philosophers.
-Their views, which question the most basic principles of socialism, enjoyed widespread support in the 1980s and are behind much of the individualist and free market thinking of the 1990s and since.
+WEEK 4 SOCIALISM AND ITS NEO-LIBERAL CRITICS: HAYEK AND NOZICK ON CONSTRUCTIVISM AND EQUALITY

+This week and next week we shall be looking at criticisms of socialism: this week from a right-wing perspective and next week from more new social movements perspectives - of greens and feminists in particular.
+In this topic we will look at discussions of socialist values amongst neoliberal political philosophers.
+Their views, which question the most basic principles of socialism, gained widespread support in the 1980s and are behind much of the individualist and free market thinking of the 1990s and since.
 Many see the current period as involving the consolidation of neo-liberal power globally, even after the financial crisis.
-How far are neoliberals successful in undermining socialism?
+How far are neoliberals and the right successful in undermining socialism?